 EPICenter is a comprehensive community mental health program that offers evidencebased, phase-specific treatments for adolescents and young adults (15-35 years old) in the early course of a psychotic illness.
 Interns learn about the prevention and treatment of psychotic and related mood disorders (and their families) in a dynamic multidisciplinary setting.
-Clinical experiences include: individual CBT for psychosis, solution oriented family therapy, group therapy (different modalities), multi-family group, cognitive remediation therapy and crisis intervention.
+Clinical experiences include: individual CBT for psychosis, solutionoriented family therapy, group therapy (different modalities), multi-family group, cognitive remediation therapy and crisis intervention.
+Opportunities for short and comprehensive assessments also available.
 This rotation offers ongoing collaboration and consultation with an interdisciplinary team including weekly clinical reviews, individual clinical supervision, and two half-day retreats per year.
 Interns participate in weekly SMI seminar.
-Psychoeducation and community outreach are integrated into the rotation as well.
+Psychoeducation and community outreach are integrated into the rotation with three Open House events per year.
+Interns interested in working with a very diverse group of adolescents and young adults with complex presentations are encouraged to train at EPICenter.
+In addition to our general referrals, for the 2024-2025 cycle we are emphasizing working with LGBTQ+ youth and adolescents in the Autism Spectrum with psychosis.
 Supervision in Spanish is available with Drs.
 Pérez and Sánchez.